Section 3.19 Prohibited Conduct and Activities; Grounds for Suspension or Revocation of Retail Permit.

 (4) Sales to Certain Persons Prohibited.

-The permittee or any employee, agent or servant of the permittee sold to, offered for sale, dispensed, gave away, or allowed the possession or consumption of any controlled beverages by any person who is not a person permitted by these Regulations or by the laws of the State of Arkansas to purchase, receive, possess, or consume such beverages, including but not limited to any of the following persons: (Amended 8-18-99)
+The permittee or any employee, agent or servant of the permittee sold to, offered for sale, dispensed, gave away, allowed the possession or consumption of, or otherwise disposed of or furnished any controlled beverages by any person who is not a person permitted by these Regulations or by the laws of the State of Arkansas to purchase, receive, possess, or consume such beverages, including but not limited to any of the following persons: (Amended 8-21-13)

 A. Persons Under 21 Years.